BadwaterBay/intelli-trip-planner/CONTRIBUTING.md

 - Make sure your base is up to date with the original repository (`upstream`) with commands:
   ```
   git fetch upstream
-  git rebase upstream/master
+  git rebase upstream/main
   ```
 - Push your commit to the remote of your forked repository. ([How to push commits to remote?](https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository))
-- Submit a pull request (PR) to be merged into the original repository's `master` branch. ([How to create a PR?](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request))
+- Submit a pull request (PR) to be merged into the original repository's `main` branch. ([How to create a PR?](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request))
 - Peers will review your PR and may request revisions.
-- Once your PR is approved, your commit will be merged to the `master` branch.
+- Once your PR is approved, your commit will be merged to the `main` branch.
 Congratulations!

 If you are new to this workflow, you can a practice run here: [https://github.com/firstcontributions/first-contributions](https://github.com/firstcontributions/first-contributions)